-Peanut oil is derived from peanuts and is available in various varieties such as refined, unrefined, cold pressed, and roasted.
-The varieties are not created equal and serve different purposes and are processed in different ways.
+Peanut oil is derived from peanuts/groundnuts and is available in different varieties such as refined, unrefined, cold pressed, and roasted.
+The varieties serve different purposes and are processed in different ways.
 I have outlined these below:-

-- Refined Peanut Oil: This oil has been refined, bleached and deodorized.
+Refined peanut oil has been refined, bleached and deodorized.
 This process eliminates the component of the oil that causes allergic reactions.
 Vitamin E oil is added as a preservative to refined oil to elongate its shelf life.

-- Roasted Peanut Oil: This is specialty oil similar to sesame oil.
-The peanuts are roasted before processing to enhance the flavour and aroma of the oil.
+Roasted peanut oil is specialty oil similar to sesame oil.
+The peanuts are roasted before being pressed for oil to enhance the flavor and aroma of the oil.
 It’s one of the best types for cooking.

-- Unrefined Peanut Oil/Cold Pressed: This type of peanut oil has been processed mildly to retain as much of its natural qualities as possible.
+Unrefined peanut oil has been processed mildly to retain as much of its natural qualities as possible.
 The aroma in this type is softer than roasted peanut oil but it’s the most natural end product.
 Unrefined peanut oil has a high vitamin E content.

 Benefits of Peanut Oil for Hair

-Unrefined peanut oil contains high amounts of vitamin E, which extends its shelf line and provides antioxidant properties.
+Unrefined peanut oil contains high amounts of vitamin E, which extends its shelf life, provides antioxidant properties and softens hair.

-- Peanut oil contains an emollient component and creates a barrier on application.
-This barrier can help reduce loss of protein from hair during shampooing.
+Peanut oil contains an emollient component and creates a barrier on application.
+This barrier can help reduce the loss of protein from hair during shampooing.
 Another oil that can help achieve this is coconut oil.

-- Anti-inflammatory properties helps control flaky scalp & dandruff problems.
+Anti-inflammatory properties in peanut oil help control flaky scalp and dandruff issues.

-- One of peanut oil’s best qualities can be noted in its high boiling point, which makes it suitable for straightening or blow drying hair.
-You can read up more information about straightening hair with oils at – Is It Safe to Use Heat Styling Devices with Oils?
+One of peanut oil’s best qualities can be noted in its high smoke point, which makes it suitable for straightening or blow-drying hair.
+You can read up more information about straightening hair with oils here – Is It Safe to Use Heat Styling Devices with Oils?

 Hot Oil Treatment with Peanut Oil

-- After washing your hair, heat up about 1/3rd cup of peanut oil in the microwave.
+- Heat up about 4 – 5 tablespoons of peanut oil in the microwave.

-- Wash out with a conditioner, then rinse with warm to hot water.
+- Wash out with a deep conditioner, then rinse with warm water.

 - Do a final rinse with a blast of cold water to close the cuticles.